 The North Carolina Public Schools Statistical Profile (NCPSSP) is a great resource for obtaining data on North Carolina’s public school students, personnel and finances.
 This profile is especially useful if you are looking for enrollment data (available at school, district and state levels) in public and charter schools.

-This blog post will detail how to download different indicators from the NC DPI Statistical Profile at the state levels For any table, data can be downloaded as a CSV file by clicking “Actions” which is located on the far-right side of the search bar, then selecting “Download”.
+This blog post will detail how to download different indicators from the NC DPI Statistical Profile at the school level.
+For any table, data can be downloaded as a CSV file by clicking “Actions” which is located on the far-right side of the search bar, then selecting “Download”.
 A CSV will then be downloaded to your computer.

 When you open the North Carolina Public School Statistical website, you’ll see a menu on the right-hand side of the page.
 The menu is where we want to focus our attention.